Weave Soda Straw Bracelets: Creative Accessory

-Do you still possess the friendship bracelets that you and your companions weaved in your middle school days?
+Do you still possess the friendship bracelets you and your companions weaved in middle school?
 Can you recollect the gratification that arose from weaving your personal friendship bracelets, and the elation that accompanied the sight of your peers donning your innovative creations?

 how to weave